Larry Lesser & Dennis Pearl co-curate a statistics fun collection at CAUSEweb.org/fun

 Lesser, L. (2000).
 Sum of Songs: Making Mathematics Less Monotone!
 Mathematics Teacher, 93(5), 372-377.

 Lesser, L. (1996 – present).
-Over 97 mathematics/statistics/education lyrics published in over two dozen periodicals, including: Mathematics Teacher, Pi in the Sky, The Pi, Journal of Irreproducible Results, Convergence, Math Horizons, Journal of Mathematics Education, Amstat News, Teaching Statistics, Humanistic Mathematics Network Journal, Journal of Humanistic Mathematics, (GCTM)Reflections, (GCTM) eReflections, The Problem Solver: A Math Newsletter for Adult Educators, Texas Mathematics Teacher, Journal of Mathematics and the Arts, STATS, News from the World of Statistics, Colorado Mathematics Teacher, The American Mathematical Monthly, To Improve the Academy, Noticias de TODOS, and Mathematics Teaching in the Middle School.
+About 100 mathematics/statistics/education lyrics published in over two dozen periodicals, including: Mathematics Teacher, Pi in the Sky, The Pi, Journal of Irreproducible Results, Convergence, Math Horizons, Journal of Mathematics Education, Amstat News, Teaching Statistics, Humanistic Mathematics Network Journal, Journal of Humanistic Mathematics, (GCTM)Reflections, (GCTM) eReflections, The Problem Solver: A Math Newsletter for Adult Educators, Texas Mathematics Teacher, Journal of Mathematics and the Arts, STATS, News from the World of Statistics, Colorado Mathematics Teacher, The American Mathematical Monthly, To Improve the Academy, Noticias de TODOS, and Mathematics Teaching in the Middle School.
 Some songs have won awards in national contests (e.g., sponsored by American Statistical Association, National Museum of Mathematics, Quantitative Literacy SIGMAA, or Consortium for the Advancement of Undergraduate Statistics Education.)
-Also, over 40 mathematics/statistics/education poems published in many venues including: Talking Writing, The Mathematical Intelligencer, BorderSenses Literary Magazine, Journal of the Association of Mexican American Educators, Amstat News, Journal of Humanistic Mathematics, Texas Mathematics Teacher, Teaching for Excellence and Equity in Mathematics, Teaching Statistics, Radical Statistics, Bridges Poetry Anthology, and major mathematical poetry blogs (Kaz Maslanka; JoAnne Growney).
-Also I wrote/captioned a dozen mathematics/statistics cartoons at https://www.CAUSEweb.org/cause/resources/fun/ or https://www.CAUSEweb.org/cause/caption-contest/ .
+Also, 60+ mathematics/statistics/education poems published in many venues including: Talking Writing, The Mathematical Intelligencer, BorderSenses Literary Magazine, Journal of the Association of Mexican American Educators, Amstat News, Journal of Humanistic Mathematics, Texas Mathematics Teacher, Teaching for Excellence and Equity in Mathematics, Teaching Statistics, Radical Statistics, Bridges Poetry Anthology, and major mathematical poetry blogs (Kaz Maslanka; JoAnne Growney).
+Also I wrote/captioned a dozen mathematics/statistics cartoons at https://www.CAUSEweb.org/fun/ or https://www.CAUSEweb.org/cause/caption-contest/ .

 Collaborative proposal: SMILES: Student-Made Interactive Learning with Educational Songs for Introductory Statistics NSF Div. of Undergraduate Education (DUE) EAGER (Early-concept Grants for Exploratory Research) grant (Sept.
 15, 2015 – Aug.
 31, 2020) PSU (1544426); UTEP (1544237); GPC (1544243)